 When do classes begin?

 The program has one intake per year.
 Classes begin in September.
+Pre-program preparatory classes are offered in August.

 How is the Executive MBA organized?